-13.3 Reporting Power
+14.4 Reporting Power

-Once all of the VTs and CTs are configured, there are several ways to view the power used.
+When all of the VTs and CTs are configured, there are several ways to view the power used.
 For circuits and/or loads that use only one phase, the power value displayed for that channel should be correct as is.
-If there are devices that use two or three of the phases, you must add the power from each of the phases to get total power.
-For each such device, define an output channel and use the calculator to specify adding the component channels.
+If there are devices that use two or three of the phases, you must add the power from each of those phases to get total power.
+For each such device, define an output channel and use the calculator to specify which channels to add.
 If you are reporting the data to a server, the data can be tailored with the calculator to send the single combined aggregate power for those devices.